Watson-Personal-Assistant/developer/_content/reference/JSON_formats.md

  `id` | The request ID that is assigned by the routing core.|
  `version` | The request version that is assigned by the routing core.
 The version is always `1.0`.  |
  `language` | The language that the user utterance is in. |
- `text` | The user utterance after the routing core has normalized the text. |
+ `text` | The user utterance after the routing core has normalized the text.
+In all languages, uppercase text is converted to lowercase.
+In US English (en-US), further normalization techniques are applied, for example, numerals are converted to words, punctuation is removed. |
  `context` | Information about the context of the conversation with the user.|

 #### Table 4 - Evaluate request parameters - context